DNPPrograms.com

 • Clinical Practice Hours Required: 360 hours

-• Online Format: Mostly online; one four-day session on-campus per semester
+• Online Format: Mostly online; one 4-day campus session per semester

-APRNs and nurses trained in nursing informatics, nursing leadership, or public health nursing can get their DNP online in one year from the UMN School of Nursing, even though the program requires a relatively high 38 units.
-The part-time version is two years, or six semesters.
-While the program is mostly online, students come to the Twin Cities for four straight days each term.
+APRNs and nurses trained in nursing informatics, nursing leadership, or public health nursing can earn their Online Post-Master’s DNP in 1 year from the UMN School of Nursing.
+The part-time version is 2 years, or 6 semesters.
+While the program is mostly online, students come to the Twin Cities for 4 straight days each semester (Tuesday through Friday).

 University of New Hampshire